 Brewing Instructions for Dung Ding Oolong Tea

 Steep this tea multiple times.
-Loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
-Tea strength is a personal decision.
-Experiment to determine your preferences.
+Loose-leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
+Tea strength is a personal decision—experiment to determine your preferences.

 Use boiling water and allow your tea to steep as little as 3 minutes or as much as 6 minutes.
 For each of the following steeps, use boiling water and double the steep time.
-Dung Ding Oolong Tea can be steeped at least 3 times and depending on the steep times, as many as 6 times.
-Similiarly, consider blending the first steep with the following steeps to balance the tea.
+Dung Ding Oolong Tea can be steeped at least 3 times and, depending on the steep times, as many as 6 times.
+Similarly, consider blending the first steep with the following steeps to balance the tea.

 Dung Ding Oolong is best drunk without milk and sugar.
-Be sure to try this Oolong iced, you will find it very refreshing and thirst quenching.
+Be sure to try this Oolong iced; you will find it very refreshing and thirst-quenching.